-The group derives revenue from funding from Dairy Australia, the provision of genetic evaluation services and data storage services.
+The group derives revenue from funding from Dairy Australia, the provision of genetic evaluation services, data and software services.
 Revenue is recognised as, or when, goods or services are transferred to the customer, and is measured at an amount that reflects the consideration to which the group expects to be entitled in exchange for the goods or services.